 You are the salt of the earth; but if the salt has become tasteless, how will it be made salty again?
 It is good for nothing anymore, except to be thrown out and trampled underfoot by men.
 You are the light of the world.
 A city set on a hill cannot be hidden.
 Nor do men light a lamp, and put it under the peck-measure, but on the lampstand; and it gives light to all who are in the house (Matthew 5:13-15).
-You should vote because it is an opportunity to influence earth for heaven’s sake.
+You should vote because it’s an opportunity to influence earth for heaven’s sake.
 Don’t throw away an opportunity to be salty by hiding your lamp from the voting booth.
 Vote and pray, for it is one more way to be a heavenly citizen on earth.
-See you at the polls!
+Hope to see you at the polls!

 [Originally posted November 3, 2015]